 - Divide the batter evenly among the 12 cupcake liners and pop in the oven for 18-20 minutes until the cakes have risen and a toothpick inserted in the center comes out clean.

-- For the Frosting: Bring water to a boil.
-Put the teabag in a small mug and pour in the boiling water.
-You will only need about 2 tablespoons of the brewed tea, but make a bit extra just incase.
+- For the frosting: let cupcakes cool completely before frosting.
+Put the teabag into a small mug and pour in the boiling water.
+You will only need about 2 tablespoons of the brewed tea, but make a bit extra just in case.
 Let steep until cool, do not remove the teabag!
 You want the tea to be very strong.